Thursday, October 23, 2025

 In conclusion, this study underscores the pivotal role of individual factors—such as innovativeness, perception of soil fertility, and correct knowledge—in driving the adoption of soil fertility management (SFM) practices among smallholder farmers in sub-Saharan Africa.
 While socio-demographic and economic factors play a minimal role, targeted communication strategies and high-quality information dissemination can significantly enhance adoption rates.
 By focusing on innovative farmers and leveraging diverse communication channels, policymakers and agricultural extension services can promote sustainable soil management practices, ultimately improving food security and agricultural resilience in the region.
 Moving forward, further research on individual adoption drivers can refine intervention strategies and contribute to long-term agricultural sustainability.

-AR Managing Editor (2025).
+Editor, A. M. (March 11, 2025).
 Key Drivers of Soil Fertility Management Adoption in Africa: How Innovativeness and Knowledge Shape Smallholder Farming.
-Retrieved from https://www.africanresearchers.org/key-drivers-of-soil-fertility-management-adoption-in-africa-how-innovativeness-and-knowledge-shape-smallholder-farming/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/key-drivers-of-soil-fertility-management-adoption-in-africa-how-innovativeness-and-knowledge-shape-smallholder-farming/

 LEAVE A REPLY